Last reviewed: July 2026

 Sell a House With an Underwater Mortgage in Florida

 Yes.
 When your mortgage balance exceeds the market value of your property, you have negative equity.
-A traditional sale requires you to pay the difference out of pocket at closing.
-If you don't have the cash, you must use alternative options.
-These include a short sale, a deed-in-lieu of foreclosure, or a loan modification.
+A traditional sale may require you to bring cash to closing unless the lender approves another path.
+Common options include a short sale, deed-in-lieu, loan modification, repayment plan, or holding the property if the payment is manageable.

 Underwater Mortgage Situations We Handle